ConPaaS-team/conpaas/generic-service-example/README.txt

 generic-service-example

-Files in the directory are meant to show the use of ConPaaS generic service.
+Files in this directory are meant to show the use of ConPaaS generic service.
 The use case is in development (not yet completely finished) and files are as is.
 The goal is to start a shemdros (see https://github.com/Dans-labs/shemdros) service.
 In the tests run so far, it turned out that the image used to deploy and run the ConPaaS generic service for shemdros needs to have a disk size of at least 4GB.

+The testrun script depends on the availability of the ConPaaS cpsclient.py script.

 Description of files
 ====================
+All files with a * are not in the repository, but will be created once scripts are run.

 testrun
 -------